aneeshm11/Gemma3nChallenge/README.md

 ```

 For testing, use the small sample WSI .tiff file attatched in this repo under "gradio_app" folder or in the datasets mentioned below to perform inference on the models related to this project.
+Out of the two main models trained, in bfloat16 and float32 precision, this application uses bfloat16 variant.
+For using float32 variant, please refer the notebook link towards the end of this README file.

 # Dataset Files